 In addition to mandatory modules, there will be a number of optional modules available during the course of your degree.
 Although Royal Holloway will keep changes to a minimum, new options may be offered or existing ones may be withdrawn.
-For example, where reasonable and necessary due to unexpected events, where requirements of relevant Professional, Statutory or Regulatory Bodies (PSRBs) have changed and course requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of External Advisors, to enhance academic provision.
+For example where reasonable and necessary due to unexpected events, where requirements of relevant Professional, Statutory or Regulatory Bodies (PSRBs) have changed and course requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of External Advisors, to enhance academic provision.
 There may be additional requirements around option selection; please contact the Department for further information.
 The list of options available can be found here.

-During stage two, you must choose options equal to the value of 15 credits from a list of stage two modules offered by the Department.
-During stage four, you must choose options equal to the value of 45 credits from a list of FHEQ level 6 modules offered by the Department.
+During stage 2 you must choose options to the value of 15 credits from the list of stage two modules offered by the Department.
+During stage 3 you must choose options to the value of 45 credits from the list of stage three modules offered by the Department.

-You may take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments, during stage two or four.
+You may take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments, during stage two or three.
 Options are selected in consultation with your Personal Tutor and the Director of Teaching/Department Lead in UG Education.